RNA ligase 1: Gene

-Neighbor genes of human C12orf29 from NCBI Gene.
+Neighbor genes of human RLIG1 from NCBI Gene.

 Expression

-C12orf29 gene is ubiquitously expressed in 27 tissues.
+The RLIG1 gene is ubiquitously expressed in 27 tissues.
 It is expressed a little bit higher in esophagus, skin, brain and bone marrow.
 It showed increased expression in several tumor cells and tissues such as in colorectal tumor tissue, in ovarian cancer epithelial cells, and in hyperplastic enlarged lobular units epithelial cells.

 Protein

-C12orf29 protein has 325 amino acids.
+RLIG1 protein has 325 amino acids.
 The molecular weight is 37.5 kD, and the isoelectric point is 6.6 pH.
 It is not a membrane protein, and it stays in the cytosol.
-For the content of the amino acids, compared with other human proteins, C12orf29 is high in asparagine and histidine, but it is low in alanine.
+For the content of the amino acids, compared with other human proteins, RLIG1 is high in asparagine and histidine, but it is low in alanine.
 There are no validated domains or motifs.
 It has a short repetitive structures of "INGNP", but it is not conserved in orthologs.
 However, there are two highly conserved predicted motifs.
 They are the protease caspase 3 and 7 cleavage motif, and the mitogen-activated protein kinase (MAPK) docking motif.
 There are several predicted protein kinase c phosphorylation sites and casein kinase II phosphorylation sites, but they are not conserved in orthologs.